 Note that this “RCP” product is currently reserved by the Turkish Patent Institute under the name “Procare”.
 In the above mentioned study, the description of making this combination product seems relatively simple.

 On Amazon, laser hair growth device manufacturer iRestore makes a Redensyl based Anti-Hair Loss Serum.
+Average reviews currently stand at 3.8/5 based on 320 ratings.
+However, very few of those have any before and after photos.
 Redensyl stimulates stem cells and human fibroblasts from the dermal papilla to increase scalp hair growth.
+While Redensyl is side effect free, it is not officially approved to treat hair loss like Finasteride and Minoxidil.

 Capixyl is a biomimetic signal peptide complex (acetyl tetrapeptide-3) that is combined with a red clover extract rich in Biochanin A. Red clover is known as trifolium pratense, which has proven hair growth and hair density increase benefits.
 It does this via the inhibition of 5-α-reductase activity; reduction of inflammation and cytokines; and stimulation of extracellular matrix (ECM) protein synthesis in the hair follicle vicinity.